• Commercial Driver FAQs

 How often do I have to renew my Maine CDL?

-Maine CDLs are good for five years.
+Maine CDLs are good for 5 years if you're under 65 years old, and 4 years if you're 65 years old or older.
 Renewals cost $34 and must be completed at any Maine BMV office.
 Most endorsements can be renewed at the same time under the same renewal fee.
 Hazmat renewals have special rules.
 No Maine CDL renewals can be processed online.

 What if I lose my Maine CDL?